abylbekmaral-maker/healthyMeal/README.md

 - [Русский](README_RU.md)
 - [한국어](README_KO.md)

-Healthy Meal is a web application that helps users maintain healthy eating habits by providing personalized meal recommendations based on their health information.

 ## Try the Project
-You can open the live version and try the main features of Healthy Meal.

 > ⚠️ The server may take 2–3 minutes to start when opening the application for the first time.
 Please wait until it finishes loading.

 - **Live Demo:** https://healthymeal.onrender.com
 - 🔗 **Detailed User Guide (PDF):**
   [User Guide (PDF)](demo2/docs/HealthyMeal_User_Guide.pdf)